MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/Test-preview-for-monetized-apps.md

 ## Make the offer go live

-Up on successful testing, your offer is now ready to go live.
+Upon successful testing, your offer is now ready to go live.
 Check for any validation errors, fix, and resumbit the offer for publishing.
 You can track the publishing status in the Offer overview page.

 When all the check are done, click **Go live** for the offer to be available in the commercial marketplace.
 After the validation checks are done for the live offer, the offer is available for purchase.